Scott Andrews (rugby union, born 1989): Senior

 In May 2010 Andrews was added to the Wales national rugby union team standby list for the summer matches due to injury to Gethin Jenkins.
 In January 2011 he was named the Wales squad for the 2011 Six Nations Championship.
-He was named in the preliminary squad for the 2011 Rugby World Cup but was ultimately left out of the final squad.

 He made his full international debut for Wales versus the Barbarians on 4 June 2011 as a second-half replacement.